volterraedge/terraform-provider-volterra/docs/resources/volterra_securemesh_site.md

 `operating_system_version` - (Optional) Operating System Version is optional parameter, which allows to specify target OS version for particular site e.g. 7.2009.10. (`String`).

+### Perf Mode L3 Enhanced

+When the mode is toggled to l3 enhanced, traffic disruption will be seen.

+`jumbo` - (Optional) L3 performance mode enhancement to use jumbo frame (bool).

+`no_jumbo` - (Optional) L3 performance mode enhancement without jumbo frame (bool).

+### Perf Mode L7 Enhanced

+When the mode is toggled to l7 enhanced, traffic disruption will be seen.

+### Performance Enhancement Mode

+Performance Enhancement Mode to optimize for L3 or L7 networking.

+`perf_mode_l3_enhanced` - (Optional) When the mode is toggled to l3 enhanced, traffic disruption will be seen.
+See [Perf Mode L3 Enhanced ](#perf-mode-l3-enhanced) below for details.

+`perf_mode_l7_enhanced` - (Optional) When the mode is toggled to l7 enhanced, traffic disruption will be seen (bool).

 ### Policy

 Policy to enable/disable specific domains, with implicit enable all domains.